China and the Kachin State: 2012–present: Negotiations with the Burmese government

-When the full extent of the violence was realized in the following months, China reversed its policy once again.
-Continuous warfare in the area made stable development projects excessively difficult.
-Even more pressing was the fact that tens of thousands of displaced Kachins were trying to escape the combat and seeking refuge in China.
+Continuous warfare in the area made stable development projects difficult, and tens of thousands of displaced Kachins were trying to escape the combat and seeking refuge in China.
 In response, China set up nine official refugee camps across the Yunnan province that provided housing for 7,097 Kachins in 2012.
 The Chinese government has since taken to a mediator role between the KIA and the national government of Myanmar.
 Between 2011 and 2013, China hosted three out of the five rounds of negotiations that took place between the two warring parties.
 They also participate in addition to extensive, ongoing behind-the-scenes discussions.
 These talks have mostly taken place in the city of Ruili, a Chinese border town near Kachin's eastern border in Yunnan and have had varying levels of success.
 In Ruili, China provides the parties with discrete locations, maximum security, and gentle moderation.

-Chinese investment in the Kachin State
+Chinese investment in Kachin State

 A multitude of Chinese development projects is scattered throughout the Kachin state.
 Generally, these projects are large-scale energy endeavours that are funded by Chinese state-owned corporations.
 Most of the profits and electricity produced through these projects will go back to the People's Republic of China.
 Because these plans are agreed upon through contracts with the national government of Myanmar and do not directly represent Kachin interests, they are widely unpopular among the KIA and the civilian population.

 In 2007, China gained the approval from the Myanmar government to construct a series of seven large dams along the N'Mai River, Mali River, and Irrawaddy River in the Kachin State.
 The two most notable of these include the Myitsone Hydroelectric Dam and the Dapein Hydroelectric Dam.